xmos/sw_usb_audio/README.rst

 - MIDI input/output (Compliant to USB Class Specification for MIDI devices)

-- DSD output (Native and DoP mode)
+- DSD output (Native and DoP mode) at DSD64 and DSD128 rates

 - Mixer with flexible routing

+- Simple playback controls via Human Interface Device (HID)

-Note, not all features may be supported at all sample frequencies, chips etc.  Some features also require specific host driver support.
+Note, not all features may be supported at all sample frequencies, simultaneously or on all devices.
+Some features also require specific host driver support.

 Support Status
 ==============